 Margaret’s written comments are invaluable to my revising process. —Sue

 NEW!
 Attend East Bay Writing Workshops via SKYPE!
 Live at a distance?
 Unable to come in person?
 Be part of the Writing Workshop via SKYPE.

 “A flower is never opened with a hammer.”

-This is the motto of the From Heart to Paper Workshop.
-This workshop gives you space, time, tools and encouragement to focus on your writing projects as well as the opportunity to receive helpful, encouraging feedback.
+This is the motto of the From Heart to Paper Workshops.
+The workshops give you space, time, tools and encouragement to focus on your writing projects as well as the opportunity to receive helpful, encouraging feedback.

-What will I experience at the From Heart to Paper Workshop?
+What will I experience at a From Heart to Paper Workshop?